goatandsheep/McMaster_Notes/earth_sci_1g03.md

 **Delta**:

 * hitting flat base level
-* dumping water into still water body, i.e. lake, ocean, etc.
+* dumps water into still water body at the end, i.e. lake, ocean, etc.
 * so sediment is distributed

 **Alluvial Fan**: